“Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.”—1 Thessalonians 5:18–18

 What are your favorite worship songs about thankfulness?

 We’d love to hear what songs inspire gratitude in your congregation.
+If you are looking for a great way to upgrade your worship presentation software try the Free Trial for MediaShout 7 today!

 Check out our other praise posts: